-- O1.
-This budget submission is laid in compliance with National Assembly Standing Order 20 to assist in the compilation of the Annual Budget Motion required by Section 125 of the Government of Wales Act 2006.
+- 01. This budget submission is laid in compliance with National Assembly Standing Order 20 to assist in the compilation of the Annual Budget Motion required by Section 125 of the Government of Wales Act 2006.
 The submission covers the resource and cash requirements of the Assembly Commission for the year ending 31 March 2014 and provisional amounts for the subsequent two years. - 02.
 The Assembly Commission set out its spending requirements in its 2012-13 Budget which covers the period to 2015.
 This year's budget (£49.5m) and the provisional figure for 2014-15 (£50.6m) reflect the previously scrutinised and agreed funding levels.
-The Commission is developing plans for its next phase of spending requirements for inclusion in its 2014-15 Budget.
-This will cover the period to 2017 and take account of the Finance Committee's recommendation on the budget levels for 2015-16 and 2016-17. - 03.
+The Commission will be reviewing plans for its next phase of spending requirements for inclusion in its 2014-15 Budget.
+This will cover the period to 2017. - 03.
 The Budget Motion will authorise the net resources to be used for the services and purposes of Members and Assembly Services.
 The motion includes the maximum income (or accruing resources) that may be retained for use on those services and purposes instead of being paid into the Welsh Consolidated Fund, and the cash amount that will need to be issued from the Welsh Consolidated Fund to meet the anticipated net amounts falling due for payment by the Commission. - 04.
-The 2013-14 Budget for the Assembly Commission, addressing these requirements, is set out in Table 1 below.
+The 2013-14 Draft Budget for the Assembly Commission, addressing these requirements, is set out in Table 1 below.

-Table 1 £000 Resources other than accruing resources for use by the National Assembly for Wales Commission on revenue and capital costs associated with the administration and operation of Assembly Services to support the National Assembly for Wales ("the Assembly"); promotion of the Assembly including 35,750 payments to the Electoral Commission and others; payments in respect of the Commissioner for Standards and Remuneration Board; any other payments relating to functions of the Assembly or functions of the National Assembly for Wales Commission.
-Resources other than accruing resources for use by the National Assembly 13,700 for Wales Commission in respect of decisions of the Remuneration Board.
-Total resources, other than accruing resources 49,450 Annually Managed Expenditure for use by the National Assembly for Wales 500 Commission in respect of Assembly Members' Pension provision.
+Table 1 £000 Resources other than accruing resources for use by the National Assembly for Wales Commission on revenue and capital costs associated with the administration and operation of Assembly Services to support the National Assembly for Wales ("the Assembly"); promotion of the Assembly including payments to the Electoral Commission and others; payments in respect of the Commissioner for Standards and Remuneration Board; any other payments relating to functions of the Assembly or functions of the National Assembly for Wales Commission.
+36,000 Resources other than accruing resources for use by the National Assembly for Wales Commission in respect of decisions of the Remuneration Board.
+13,700 Total resources, other than accruing resources 49,700 Annually Managed Expenditure for use by the National Assembly for Wales Commission in respect of Assembly Members' Pension provision.
+500